ma9o/user_embeddings/docs/schema.md

 **Source Paper:** Baumgartner, J., Zannettou, S., Keegan, B., Squire, M., & Blackburn, J. (2020).
 The Pushshift Reddit Dataset. *Proceedings of the International AAAI Conference on Web and Social Media*, *14*(1), 830-839. ([arXiv:2001.08435](https://arxiv.org/abs/2001.08435))

-**Data Access:** Monthly dumps are available at [https://files.pushshift.io/reddit/](https://files.pushshift.io/reddit/)

-**Citation:** If you use this dataset in your research, please cite the paper above and acknowledge Pushshift.

 ## File Organization